Guide for Authors

 Submission of an article implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis), that it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out.

 Prepare the text in Microsoft Word (2003).
 Set the page size to have 2.5 cm margins on all sides.
 The font size should be no smaller than 12 points.
 Type every portion of the manuscript double spaced, including References and figure legends, and number all pages in sequence, including the abstract, figure legends and tables.
 The last two items should be placed after the Reference section.
-Manuscript pages should have line numbers.
+Manuscript pages should have continuous line numbers.

 The text of your manuscript (including title page, abstract, main text, references, and figure legends) followed by tables and figures should be in a single word file for initial submission.
 Each figure should be labeled with a figure number.
 Standard fonts, preferably Times New Roman, should be used for the generation of text and Arial or Helvetica for the figures.
 Use the Symbol font and the "Insert Symbol" option from the menu bar for introducing symbols in MS Word.
 Authors can upload their articles as MS Word, but it is also possible to submit an article in Adobe Acrobat PDF format.
 This format is acceptable for reviewing purposes only and if the paper is accepted, the authors then have to send the final version as source files including a separate Word file for text and graphic TIFF or JPEG files.
 Manuscripts that do not follow the "File Formats" and "Organization and Styles of Manuscripts" (below) are not suitable for editorial review or publication, and will be returned to the author.